vib-tcp/project_github_microcredential/doc/CheatSheet.md

 - `git push` : push content to GitHub
 - `git remote add name ssh` : create a bridge between local and remote repo
 - `git pull` : pull content to local repo from remote repo
+- `git commit -ammend` : edit the last commit
+- `git blame`: see who last modified each line of a file